20klompr/xPro-V5/USB_guide.md

 [https://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip](https://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip)

-For Windows, please extract the file and run:
+For Windows users, please extract the file and run:
 - **P210xVCPInstaller_x64 if you have a 64 bit computer**
 - **CP210xVCPInstaller_x86 if you have a 32 bit computer**